MISMO COMPLIANT

 Yes.
 If your document is eligible for remote online notarization, you may be able to notarize it while located in Canada through a secure video session with a U.S.-commissioned online notary.
 Always confirm acceptance with the receiving party before booking.

-U.S. citizens living in Canada
+U.S. citizens abroad

-International business owners
+business owners

 Online notary vs U.S. Embassy or local Canadian notary or lawyer